Broom Corn

 Product Description

 Sorghum was first cultivated in Northeastern African for use as a food crop.
 Benjamin Franklin was the first to grow sorghum in the U.S. (1757) and praised its value in broom-making.
-Black Broom Corn produces strong straws that can be used to make sturdy brooms.
-Or, leave black seeds on sprays and dry for wreaths and fall arrangements.
+Broom Corn produces strong straws that can be used to make sturdy brooms.
+Or, leave seeds on sprays and dry for wreaths and fall arrangements.
 8-9 feet.
 Full sun.
 50+ seeds